+61 406 432 691

 Neighbour-boundary awareness

-The camera has to cover the access point properly without unnecessary visibility into adjoining property.
+The camera has to cover the right access point without creating unnecessary visibility into adjoining property.

 04